Pnwcomputers/The-Computer-Handbook/Part VII - Practical Tips & Advanced Basics/Chapter 19 - Performance Optimization/Chapter19-PerformanceOptimization.md

+---
-## Chapter 19: Performance Optimization
+# Chapter 19: Performance Optimization

-**Based on Your Tune-Up Procedures**
+## Systematic Management for Lasting Speed
+---

 > "Applied a performance tune-up to the system to maximize performance; start-up program/services management, temp/cache/cookie file clean-up, visual effects optimization and paging file optimization.
 CCleaner removed over 3.5GB's of junk data from the computer." - From our professional computer cleanup procedures.

-This chapter is about systematic performance optimization based on 20+ years of professional computer tune-ups.
-We know which optimizations actually work and how to diagnose whether your slow computer needs software cleanup or hardware upgrades.

----
+After over 20 years of computer security, repairs, and migrations, this chapter gives you the exact strategies and professional realities we use on the front lines to cover **Systematically Managing System Resources**.

 ### What You'll Learn in This Chapter: